CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/Hardware.md

 # Introduction

-This file will help to map which RTX to buy, based also on [[LLM Theory]]; In [[LLM Review]] we have a list of local models, which each will try to have it's own parity of VRAM.
+This file will help to map which RTX to buy, based also on [[LLM-Theory]]; In [[LLM-Review]] we have a list of local models, which each will try to have it's own parity of VRAM.

 ## Current Set-Up